 Health and Safety Information in Catalina Island

-• Ensure children wear life jackets at all times when near waterfronts or on boats.
+• Ensure children always wear life jackets when near waterfronts or on boats.
 Test the fit.

 • Apply protective waterproof sunscreen to kids’ sensitive skin—opt for lotions over sprays.
 Reapply after swimming.
 Have kids wear hats and shades.